William F. Buckley Jr.: Feud with Gore Vidal

-When asked if there was one person with whom Buckley would not share a stage, Buckley's response was Gore Vidal.
-Likewise, Vidal's antagonism toward Buckley was well known, even before 1968.
-Buckley nevertheless appeared in a series of televised debates with Vidal during the 1968 Republican National Convention in Miami and the Democratic National Convention in Chicago.
+When asked if there was one person with whom Buckley would not share a stage, Buckley named Gore Vidal.
+Vidal's antagonism toward Buckley was well known, even before 1968.
+Nevertheless, Buckley appeared in a series of televised debates with Vidal during the 1968 Republican National Convention in Miami and the Democratic National Convention in Chicago.

-In their penultimate debate on August 28 of that year, the two disagreed over the actions of the Chicago Police Department and the protesters at the convention.
-In reference to the response of the police involved in supposedly taking down a Viet Cong flag, moderator Howard K. Smith asked whether raising a Nazi flag during the Second World War would have elicited a similar response.
-Vidal responded that people were free to state their political views as they saw fit, whereupon Buckley interrupted and noted that people were free to speak their views but others were also free to ostracize them for holding those views, noting that in the US during the Second World War "some people were pro-Nazi and they were well [i.e. correctly] treated by those who ostracized them—and I'm for ostracizing people who egg on other people to shoot American Marines and American soldiers.
+In their penultimate debate on August 28, Buckley and Vidal disagreed over the actions of the Chicago Police Department and the protesters at the convention.
+In reference to the response of the police involved in supposedly taking down a Viet Cong flag, moderator Howard K. Smith asked whether raising a Nazi flag during World War II would have elicited a similar response.

+Vidal responded that people were free to state their political views as they saw fit, whereupon Buckley interrupted and noted that people were free to speak their views, but others were also free to ostracize them for holding those views, noting that in the US during World War II "some people were pro-Nazi and they were well [i.e. correctly] treated by those who ostracized them—and I'm for ostracizing people who egg on other people to shoot American Marines and American soldiers.
 I know you [Vidal] don't care because you have no sense of identification with—".
-Vidal then interjected that "the only sort of pro- or crypto-Nazi I can think of is yourself" whereupon Smith interjected, "Now let's not call names".
-Buckley, visibly angered, rose several inches from his seat and replied, "Now listen, you queer, stop calling me a crypto-Nazi or I'll sock you in your goddamn face, and you'll stay plastered."
+Vidal then interjected, "the only sort of pro- or crypto-Nazi I can think of is yourself", whereupon Smith said, "Now let's not call names".
+Visibly angered, Buckley rose several inches from his seat and replied, "Now listen, you queer, stop calling me a crypto-Nazi or I'll sock you in your goddamn face, and you'll stay plastered."

-Buckley later apologized in print for having called Vidal a "queer" in a burst of anger rather than in a clinical context but also reiterated his distaste for Vidal as an "evangelist for bisexuality": "The man who in his essays proclaims the normalcy of his affliction, and in his art the desirability of it, is not to be confused with the man who bears his sorrow quietly.
+Buckley later apologized in print for having called Vidal a "queer" in a burst of anger rather than in a clinical context, but also reiterated his distaste for Vidal as an "evangelist for bisexuality": "The man who in his essays proclaims the normalcy of his affliction, and in his art the desirability of it, is not to be confused with the man who bears his sorrow quietly.
 The addict is to be pitied and even respected, not the pusher."
 The debates are chronicled in the 2015 documentary Best of Enemies.